 Circomedia has been at the forefront of contemporary circus education for over 30 years.
-It is one of our core educational beliefs that minds and personalities need developing just as much as physical skill.
-That’s why we nurture our students to take an imaginative and innovative approach to training.
+Above all, it is one of our core educational beliefs that minds and personalities need developing just as much as physical skill.
+That is why we nurture our students to take an imaginative and innovative approach to training.
 In addition, we aim to equip students with the skills and knowledge they need for the existing artistic landscape.
 This is so they can create their own blend of circus and theatre for the future.
-We encourage all our students to devise work that challenges and inspires, in the hope they will discover the fullness of their physical, emotional and creative potential.
+We encourage all our students to devise work that challenges and inspires, in the hope that they will discover the fullness of their physical, emotional and creative potential.

-“I got so much from my studies – Circomedia gave me a safe place to try things, fail at things and learn from them.”– Pedro Tochas, street theatre performer and TV actor
+“I got so much from my studies.
+Circomedia gave me a safe place to try things, fail at things and learn from them.”– Pedro Tochas, street theatre performer and TV actor

 “Circomedia had a massive influence on all of us.
 Looking at the possibilities of circus, where it can be taken – and that it’s a free artform, what do you want to do with it – really formed the way I look at it.”